Superradiance -- the 2020 Edition

 \subsection{Phenomenology of the ergoregion instability}

 The ergoregion instability discussed in Sec.~\ref{sec:ergoregioninstability} has important phenomenological implications.
-Indeed, building on the results by Friedman~\cite{friedman1978} that a horizonless object with an ergoregion is unstable, a series of more recent works~\cite{Cardoso:2007az,Cardoso:2008kj,Pani:2010jz,Chirenti:2008pf,Keir:2014oka,Cardoso:2014sna} have established that this instability rules out extremely compact NSs and various exotic alternatives to BHs.
+Indeed, building on the results by Friedman~\cite{1978CMaPh..63..243F} that a horizonless object with an ergoregion is unstable, a series of more recent works~\cite{Cardoso:2007az,Cardoso:2008kj,Pani:2010jz,Chirenti:2008pf,Moschidis:2016zjy,Cardoso:2014sna,Maggio:2017ivp, Maggio:2018ivz} have established that --~under certain assumptions~-- this instability rules out extremely compact NSs and various exotic alternatives to BHs.